bckelly1/home_lab/README.md

 ## Suggestions
 I welcome suggestions!
 I am always looking to improve my stack, configuration and services.
 Fork the repo, make your change, and open a pull request!
 If you have a suggestion, put it in a GitHub Issue.

+## Future
+- Need to add Plex in here.
+Currently my Plex is not running in a containerized form so its config would be difficult to check in.
+This was my first service!
+- Geo trackers - Google kind of gets there but I'm not super pleased with that.
+- Health trackers - Apple probably has the best ones on the market right now but I would prefer a fully local system.

 ## Disclaimer
 I don't own the individual services.
 I am standing on the shoulders of giants.
 Thank you to all the services and applications that I have used.
 I do my best to contribute back where I can for each service.